dbe-cio/cio-Awais123-creator/README.md

 ---

-If you paste that in, you fully satisfy Step 2 (unique colour per grain + saved output + final number + completeness note) and Step 3 (clear set up, env creation), dependency install, run instructions).
+If you paste that in, you fully satisfy Step 2 (unique colour per grain + saved output + final number + completeness note) and Step 3 (clear set up, env creation), dependency install, run instructions.